-Watch the Nottingham Open live on the BBC
+Murray enters Nottingham Open - watch live on BBC

 Former Nottingham champion Donna Vekic, the world number 22, is another player to watch.

-British number one Emma Radacanu will not be there following surgery on her hand and ankle in May.
+British number one Emma Raducanu will not be there following surgery on her hands and ankle.

 How can I follow the coverage?